Cherreads

 That could mean a single infected inside, it could mean a single person alive, it could mean nothing worth trusting, his hand tightened around the wrench.

-"You are either helping me," he muttered toward the phone, "or setting me up beautifully."
+"You are either helping me, or you're setting me up beautifully." he muttered toward the phone.

-He left the ute idling and opened the door with deliberate care, stepping out low and quiet enough that the nearest shape in the forecourt didn't immediately react.
+He left the Ute idling and opened the door with deliberate care before slipping quietly onto the gravel.
+Every movement was controlled enough that the nearest shape in the forecourt failed to notice him straight away.

 He closed the door without slamming it and moved along the service lane toward the rear gate, every step placed with the kind of attention he usually reserved for unstable ladders and angry livestock.